hermish/cvx-graph-algorithms/README.md

 featured convex optimization-based algorithms are in bold and references are provided when available.

+This package also provides functions to generate graphs drawn from the planted independent set distribution and stochastic block model.

 1. Maximum Cut Problem
     1. **Goemans-Williamson MAX-CUT Algorithm** [1]
     2. Random MAX-CUT Algorithm